lmdunn/nycpermits/README.md

 I'm going to treat a degree as equal to 54.5 miles for the purpose of these distance calculations.
 This means that my calculations of distance could be off by as much as 36.25%, if the change in position is actually only a change in longitude, latitude staying the same (in other words, 1 degree change actually equaling 40 miles).
 For a change only in latitude (longitude staying the same), the error rate is 21%.

 Unfortunately, given the time line I'm on, I'm going to accept this level of imprecision.

+# Places for refinement or deeper analysis
+note on distance from parks, above eda -- looking at more park metrics, number within distance(see notes in eda) random points -- I used an even distribution by borough.
+Would have been better to make the distribution proportional to area of borough.
+It would have been more precise. use residential zoning for analysis, not (non-park) city area. _This is a positive sign, but warrants more research before drawing a conclusion.
+Ideally, one would use zoning data and eliminate random points that fall outside residential zoning.
+That would indicate whether new housing is being randomly distributed in residential zones or if the distribution leans towards or away from proximity to parks._

+It might be worth looking at the proportion of the city encompassed by historic districts to get a more precise sense of the scale at which the districts are diminishing potential housing stock.
+That said, the rate at which random points fall in historic districts, at least by borough, gives us a good approzimation.